 Concord

-Richmond (est. 115,000 — U.S. Census Bureau, 2023 ACS) and adjacent San Pablo are on the Bay shoreline in western Contra Costa.
-Richmond has a significant Latino and African American community and generates the county's highest criminal court filing volume per capita.
+Richmond (est. pop.
+115,000 — U.S. Census Bureau, 2023 ACS) is on the Bay shoreline in western Contra Costa with a significant Latino and African American community.
+Richmond generates the county's highest criminal court filing volume per capita.
 The Richmond courthouse handles western county criminal matters.
-Spanish-language surname variant checking is standard for Richmond name searches.
+Spanish-language surname variant checking is standard for Richmond name searches, along with Vietnamese name variant awareness.

-Antioch (est. 118,000 — U.S. Census Bureau, 2023 ACS) and the eastern county communities of Brentwood, Oakley, and Pittsburg have grown substantially as Bay Area housing costs pushed residents eastward.
-Many current residents have prior Alameda County or even San Francisco County address histories from before the move.
-The Pittsburg courthouse handles eastern county criminal matters.
-Eastern Contra Costa has higher property crime rates than the central county.
+Antioch (est. pop.
+118,000 — U.S. Census Bureau, 2023 ACS) is the largest eastern Contra Costa city and a primary destination for Bay Area outmigration.
+Many current Antioch residents have prior Alameda County or San Francisco County address histories.
+The Pittsburg courthouse handles eastern county criminal matters including Antioch cases.

-Walnut Creek (est. 70,000 — U.S. Census Bureau, 2023 ACS) is the commercial and professional services hub of central Contra Costa.
-Lafayette, Moraga, and Orinda (the Lamorinda communities) are among the Bay Area's most affluent suburban communities.
-Court filing rates in these communities are very low.
-The Walnut Creek courthouse handles civil and family court matters for the central county.
+Walnut Creek (est. pop.
+70,000 — U.S. Census Bureau, 2023 ACS) is the commercial and professional services hub of central Contra Costa.
+The Walnut Creek courthouse handles central county civil and family matters.
+Very low criminal court filing rates relative to Richmond or Antioch.

 Common search scenarios

-cc-courts.org Superior Court search → Alameda County Superior Court for prior Oakland/East Bay records → California DOJ for statewide criminal history context.
-See our court record search guide for national context on California's county-by-county portal structure.
+cc-courts.org for Superior Court records → Alameda County Superior Court for prior East Bay records → Contra Costa County Assessor for property-based address verification → CDCR CIRIS for state prison context.
+See our court record search guide.

 Start Here: Enter Any Name To View Records